-Figure 2. shows the meter layout screen for the upper 2 rows and part of the lower 2 rows.
+Figure 2 shows the meter layout screen for the upper 2 rows and part of the lower 2 rows.
 The lower section shows the usage of the 4 rows of 24 meter slots shown here empty.
 The upper section is used to create the meter from source and options required which varies depending on the type.
-The minimum slot usage is 1 slot for Auxs, Off-air & Mix minus sources or 2 slots for Mains, Groups, Console LS, AFL, PFL, APFL, User Meters and External Inputs.
+The minimum slot usage is 1 slot for Auxes, Off-air & Mix minus sources or 2 slots for Mains, Groups, Console LS, AFL, PFL, APFL, User Meters and External Inputs.
 Depending on the options selected for that source this can expand the custom meter up to 10 slots.
 The primary option available for all meters is to provide full height meters which doubles the slot usage vertically.
 The rest of the options vary in the number of meter slots used depending on meter source type.
-To set up the meter display, select the source you are interested in, then you get a preview in the upper left area, choose the options you want using the toggle switches, then drag the preview onto the meter grid below in the desired location.
+To set up the meter display, select the required souce, then a preview appears in the upper left area, choose the required options using the toggle switches, then drag the preview onto the meter grid below in the desired location.
 Then highlight the selection on the meter grid and use 'Add Next' to speed up allocating consecutive meters as shown in Figure 3 on the next page.